 Several of the professional programs on campus are associated with student organizations that provide opportunities for professional development.
+These organizations include:

-These organizations include Pi Chi Delta (for Teacher Education students), Collegiate Music Educators National Conference (for Music Education), the Herodotus Society (History), Students in Free Enterprise (Business), Kappa Psi Sigma (Counseling Psychology), and Laos Protos (Social Work).
+- Pi Chi Delta (for Teacher Education students)

+- Collegiate Music Educators National Conference (for Music Education)

+- The Herodotus Society (History)

+- Students in Free Enterprise (Business)

+- Kappa Psi Sigma (Counseling Psychology)

+- Academy of Preachers

+- Laos Protos (Social Work)

+- Alpha Epsilon Lambda, a chapter of Theta Alpha Kappa (National honors society for religious and theological studies)

 These student groups plan special campus events and service projects in community settings throughout the school year.

-Special interest organizations, such as Rotaract, Revelation (multicultural issues), and J.O.I.
-(Joining Others with Impairments) are formed as interests arise.
+Special interest organizations are formed as interests arise.
 Any organization forming on campus must gain approval from the Student Council and the Dean of Student Services before it is officially recognized.